Chriscastanuela/whats-cookin/README.md

 <a name="mainContents"></a>
 # What's Cookin'
-A project by Brett Merritt, Ian Holladay, and Christopher Castanuela
+A project by Bret Merritt, Ian Holladay, and Christopher Castanuela

 ![img](./readMeAssets/what's-cookin.gif)